rpm-lab/CSCI5551-Spr25/projects/project6.md

 ## Instructions

 1. <b>Start with your solutions to project 5</b>
-    - Solutions to project 5 will be released on 3/24/2024 (Sun).
+    - Solutions to project 5 will be released on Thursday 3/27/2025.
 You can also start from here.
-    - You must download 4 updated files to add support for mobile manipulation: `home.html`, `kineval/kineval.js`, `kineval/kineval_mobile_manipulate.js`, and `worlds/world_mobile_manipulate.js` [Download](/CSCI5551-Spr24/assets/projects/P6/updated.zip)
     - You should see the red cube and blue goal bubble at `http://localhost:8000/home.html?world=worlds/world_mobile_manipulate.js`.

 2. <b>Finite State Machine Controller</b>